How Carnival in Germany reacts to racist shootings in Hanau | DW | 21.02.2020

 Germans prepare for Carnival parades and festivities for months, sewing costumes, practicing in marching bands and building floats.
-Should such events be cancelled after fatal racist shootings in Hanau?
+Should such events be canceled after fatal racist shootings in Hanau?

 Minute of silence

-The mayor cancelled Friday's appointments to participate in a protest in Cologne against the far right.
+The mayor canceled Friday's appointments to participate in a protest in Cologne against the far right.

 Parade organizers in Cologne and Düsseldorf plan to add a topical float on the Hanau racist attacks to the Rose Monday parade.
 "It won't be a laughing matter, either, but a statement," said Jacques Tilly, who designs floats for the Düsseldorf parade.